dokku/dokku-letsencrypt/README.md

 Due to limitations in how certain DNS providers work, environment variables _must not_ use the `_FILE` based method for referring to values in files.

-Plesae see the Lego documentation for your DNS provider for more information on what configuration is necessary to utilize DNS-01 challenges.
+Please see the Lego documentation for your DNS provider for more information on what configuration is necessary to utilize DNS-01 challenges.

 ## Conditional enabling